Scientists discovered two fault lines under London that could trigger an earthquake

-Two major faults under London
+Two major fault lines in London

-The last large earthquake in London happened on the 6th of April 1580 and it had a comparably large magnitude 5.5.
-A magnitude 5 earthquake is comparable to the shaking similar to standing on a platform between two passing trains.
+The last large earthquake in London happened on the 6th of April 1580, and it had a comparably large magnitude 5.5.
+A magnitude 5 earthquake is comparable to shaking, similar to standing on a platform between two passing trains.
 However, a magnitude 6 earthquake could cause damage to buildings.
-Dr Ghail, the researcher at Imperial College London, said the greatest risk to Londoners is not the earthquake itself but the knock-on effects.
+New buildings in London will be made so they can withstand a quake registering 6.5 on the Richter Scale.
+Dr Ghail, a researcher at Imperial College London, said the greatest risk to Londoners is not the earthquake itself but the knock-on effects.